Sten Odenwald: Career

-astronomycafe.net
+The Astronomy Cafe

 The Astronomy Cafe is a website that Odenwald started in 1995 as an experiment in public education using the then-new medium of the World Wide Web, which could now be navigated with the MOSAIC web browser.
 It initially offered essays and collections of visual imagery in astronomy.
-Odenwald debuted the Ask the Astronomer section of the site in 1996, where he invited people to email questions about astronomy, and he would post the answers.
-The Astronomy Café traffic grew, and by 1998, the Ask the Astronomer section had reached 3000 questions.
+Odenwald debuted the "Ask the Astronomer" section of the site in 1996, where he invited people to email questions about astronomy, and he would post the answers.
+The Astronomy Café traffic grew, and by 1998, "Ask the Astronomer" had reached 3000 questions.
 Over the years, Odenwald has created web resources in space weather, and a variety of NASA resources such as SpaceMath@NASA.